EightFold24/pwa-training/02-JavaScript/05-async/08-async-await/README.md

 f().catch(alert); // TypeError: failed to fetch // (*)
 ```

 If we forget to add `.catch` there, then we get an unhandled promise error (viewable in the console).
-We can catch such errors using a global event handler as described in the chapter <info:promise-error-handling>.
+We can catch such errors using a global event handler as described in the chapter [promise-error-handling](../04-promise-error-handling).

 ##